SunnyPanda/Intro-to-Vue.js/README.md

 # Intro-to-Vue.js

-Simple SPA created during the introduction course "Intro to Vue.js" on Vue Mastery https://www.vuemastery.com/ It uses and demonstrate basic features of Vue.js like attrubute binding, event handling, components and some more.
+Simple SPA created during the introduction course "Intro to Vue.js" on Vue Mastery https://www.vuemastery.com/.
+It uses and demonstrates basic features of Vue.js like attrubute binding, event handling, components and some more.